axibase/arduino/dataTransmission/README.md

 char pass[] = "ssidPass";       // your network password
 ```

-######  Step 3: Replace uniqID template with your personal ID.
-You can get it using [GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx).
+######  Step 3: Replace uniqID template with your personal ID:

+You can get personal ID using [GUID generator](https://www.guidgenerator.com/online-guid-generator.aspx).
 After you got an ID, remove last 13 letters ( last "-" and everything that comes after).

 ```bash
 String uniqID = "xxxxxxxx-xxxx-xxxx-xxxx";